MohammedUsman23/Kali-ctf/README.md

 Due to GitHub’s file-size limitations, the virtual machine is distributed externally as a 6.19 GB OVA file.

-📥 Download the Virtual Machine

-The OVA package can be downloaded from the link below:

-👉 Google Drive: [Insert your drive link here]

-Ensure the sharing permissions are set to: “Anyone with the link” → Viewer.

 🛠️ Technical Specification

 • Base OS: Kali Linux (Customized)